sumn2u/learn-javascript/en/interview-questions/basic-level.md

 ### 6.4.
 Is JavaScript a compiled or interpreted language ?

-**Answer:**

-JavaScript is an interpreted language, not a compiled language.
+**Answer:** JavaScript is an interpreted language, not a compiled language.
 An interpreter in the browser reads over the JavaScript code, interprets each line, and runs it.
 Nowadays modern browsers use a technology known as Just-In-Time (JIT) compilation, which compiles JavaScript to executable bytecode just as it is about to run.

-### 6.5. difference between exec () and test () methods
+### 6.5. difference between `exec()` and `test()` methods

-**Answer**

--> exec():
+**Answer** The differences between `exec()` and `test()` methods are as follows:

+`exec()`:
 1) It is an expression method in JavaScript that is used to search a string with a specific pattern.
 2) Once it has been found, the pattern will be returned directly, otherwise, it returns an “empty” result.

--> test ()
+`test()`:
 1) It is an expression method in JavaScript that is also used to search a string with a specific pattern or text.
-2) Once it has been found, the pattern will return the Boolean value 'true', else it returns ‘false’.
+2) Once it has been found, the pattern will return the Boolean value `true`, else it returns `false`.

 ### 6.6.
 Is JavaScript a case-sensitive language ?

-**Answer:**

-Yes, JavaScript is a case sensitive language.
+**Answer:** Yes, JavaScript is a case sensitive language.
 The language keywords, variables, function & object names, and any other identifiers must always be typed with a consistent capitalization of letters.

 ## 7.JSON

 ### 7.1.
 What is JSON ?

-**Answer:**

-JSON (JavaScript Object Notation) is a lightweight format that is used for data interchanging.
+**Answer:** JSON (JavaScript Object Notation) is a lightweight format that is used for data interchanging.
 It is based on a subset of JavaScript language in the way objects are built in JavaScript.

 ### 7.2.
 What are the syntax rules of JSON ?

-**Answer:**

-Below are the list of syntax rules of JSON
+**Answer:**  Below are the list of syntax rules of JSON

 *  The data is in name/value pairs
 *  The data is separated by commas